QAA launches the UK TNE Quality Scheme, what it means for student feedback in transnational education

 "The sustainability of UK TNE is dependent upon its reputation, and that reputation is founded upon its quality."

-In practical terms, QAA says the scheme will offer partnership insights, curated resources and guidance, and training for staff who manage international partnerships, spanning different experience levels.
+In practical terms, QAA says the scheme will offer partnership insights, curated resources and guidance, and training for staff who manage international partnerships at different levels of experience.
+The takeaway is straightforward: institutions will need evidence that travels well across partners, not just good intentions.

 What this means for institutions

-If you deliver transnational education, treat the UK TNE Quality Scheme as a prompt to tighten how you use student voice evidence across partners.
-In practice, that means being able to answer three questions consistently, by partner and location: what students are telling you, what changed, and whether the change worked.
+If you deliver transnational education, treat the UK TNE Quality Scheme as a prompt to tighten how you use student voice evidence in quality assurance across partners.
+The practical test is whether you can answer three questions consistently, by partner and location: what students are telling you, what changed, and whether the change worked.

-For student experience and quality teams, the operational challenge is not collecting feedback in one place.
+For student experience and quality teams, the operational challenge is not simply collecting feedback in one place.
 It is producing evidence that stands up across delivery models, languages, and small cohorts.
-A good starting point is to check whether your survey and module evaluation approach makes it easy to segment results by partner and campus, and whether escalation routes are clear when issues are "owned" outside the UK.
+A good starting point is to check whether your survey and module evaluation approach makes it easy to segment results by partner and campus, assign ownership, and escalate issues when action sits outside the UK institution.

 Comparability is another practical risk area.
 If a UK programme team gets weekly pulse feedback but a partner cohort only has an annual survey, it becomes harder to interpret gaps and harder to demonstrate consistent enhancement.
-This is where internal governance matters as much as question design.
+In practice, that usually means benchmarking and triangulating student survey data rather than relying on one survey cycle or one partner view.
+Internal governance matters as much as question design.
 If you need a lightweight framework, our student comment analysis governance checklist is a practical starting point for agreeing privacy controls, repeatability, and traceability.

 How student feedback analysis connects

-Transnational education often generates student comments that are high value but hard to use.
-Themes like access to learning platforms, clarity of local processes, and assessment expectations can vary sharply by country context, and they can be buried in open text when response volumes are low.
+Transnational education often generates student comments that are high value but difficult to use well.
+Themes such as access to learning platforms, clarity of local processes, and assessment expectations can vary sharply by country context, and they can be buried in open text when response volumes are low.

-At Student Voice AI, we see teams make faster improvements when they pair TNE reporting with an open-text workflow that is consistent across partners, but still allows local nuance.
-If you are already analysing NSS comments, the same discipline applies in TNE: clear inclusion rules, stable themes, and governance that lets you reuse outputs for committees and reviews.
+At Student Voice AI, we see the fastest improvements when teams pair TNE reporting with an open-text workflow that stays consistent across partners, while still allowing local nuance.
+If you are already analysing NSS comments, the same discipline matters in TNE: clear inclusion rules, stable themes, and governance that lets you reuse outputs for committees, reviews, and partner conversations.
 Our NSS open-text analysis methodology is a useful reference point.
 For a recent example of how TNE context shapes what you should capture, see Jisc on digital equity in transnational education.

 FAQ